 About the wine:

-A lovely, elegant, airy, fragrant, delicate, and deep nose that offers intensity and a beautiful maturity.
-It features notes of creamy blackberry, roasted strawberry, and a hint of violet, combined with touches of creamy red berries, hints of blueberry and blue plum, as well as subtle hints of nutmeg, iris, dry gravel, delicate hints of eucalyptus, and spices.
-The palate is beautifully mineral, fresh, elegant, and rich, offering a fresh structure, acidity, lovely complexity, a certain brilliance of fruit, suppleness, lovely energy, purity, and beautiful body.
-Full-bodied yet refined.
-On the palate, this wine expresses notes of creamy raspberry and, more subtly, fresh/juicy purple plum combined with hints of chocolate, cardamom, toasted almond, as well as a subtle floral note, elegant roasted berries, and a subtle hint of sweet blond tobacco.
+A lovely, elegant, airy, fragrant, delicate, and deep nose that offers intensity as well as a lovely maturity.
+It features notes of creamy blackberry, roasted strawberry, and a hint of violet, combined with touches of creamy red berries, hints of blueberry and blue plum, as well as subtle hints of nutmeg, iris, dry gravel, and delicate, almost eucalyptus-like notes of spice.
+On the palate, it is beautifully mineral, fresh, elegant, and indulgent, offering a crisp structure, acidity, lovely complexity, a certain brilliance in the fruit, suppleness, lovely energy, purity, and beautiful body.
+It combines fullness with finesse.
+On the palate, this wine expresses notes of creamy raspberry and, more subtly, fresh, pulpy purple plum, combined with hints of chocolate, cardamom, and toasted almond, as well as a subtle floral note, elegant roasted berries, and a subtle hint of sweet blond tobacco.
 The tannins are chalky and elegant.
-Chewy texture on the finish with good persistence.
+There is good texture on the finish and good length.
 Richness and intensity combined with delicacy, precision, and balance.

 The Wine Cellar Insider - Jeff Leve